dmaze/filer/kubernetes/README.md

 When you run the scanner, you will target the external ingress host name and port.

+## Observability

+This packaging includes a service-local Prometheus installation.
+It can be accessed at `http://$(minikube ip)/prometheus`.

+The service Pods include the standard `prometheus.io/...` annotations.
+If you have a cluster-global Prometheus, you can set a configuration value `prometheus.enabled=false` to skip the Prometheus installation.

 ## Implementation Notes

 ### ytt setup